6 9 As A Decimal

 The Scientific Rationale: Repeating Decimals

 The result, 0.6̅, is a repeating decimal.
-This occurs because the fraction 2/3 (and its equivalent 6/9) cannot be expressed as a terminating decimal.
-A terminating decimal has a finite number of digits after the decimal point, while a repeating decimal has one or more digits that repeat infinitely.
+In practice, this occurs because the fraction 2/3 (and its equivalent 6/9) cannot be expressed as a terminating decimal.
+But a terminating decimal has a finite number of digits after the decimal point, while a repeating decimal has one or more digits that repeat infinitely.
 The reason 2/3 results in a repeating decimal is because 3 is a prime number that is not a factor of any power of 10.

 Understanding Decimal Places and Rounding